theusaf/kahoot.js-updated/Documentation.md

 **Disclaimer:**

 Kahoot.JS-Updated is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Kahoot!
-AB.
+AS.